-Reason, Empathy, and Fair Play: the Climate Policy Gap (Discussion Brief)
+Reason, Empathy, and Fair Play: The Climate Policy Gap

-To achieve the greatest possible human welfare, SEI’s Climate and Regional Economics of Development (CRED) model calls for a rapid reduction of greenhouse gas emissions, beginning in the next decade and keeping cumulative twenty-first century carbon dioxide (CO2) emissions below 2,000 Gt (gigatonnes, or thousand million tons).
+To achieve the greatest possible human welfare, SEI’s Climate and Regional Economics of Development (CRED) model calls for a rapid reduction of greenhouse gas emissions, beginning in the next decade and keeping cumulative 21st century carbon dioxide emissions below 2,000 Gt.

 This report explains why CRED recommends such stringent reductions when some other climate-economics models say that very slow emission reductions are the best policy.
 Beginning with a Weak Conventional policy – mimicking the basic assumptions used in the well-known DICE model – the authors make three successive changes to arrive at a recommendation for immediate, steep emission reductions:

 • Reason: The CRED Damages policy brings estimates of the economic damages from climate change in line with the most up-to-date science.

 • Empathy: The Strong Conventional policy adds greater concern about the well-being of future generations.